boolean-uk/database-orm/resources/prisma-generate.md

 # Prisma Client Generation

 With Prisma, we define our database structure in the schema file.
-Prisma uses this file to create a Javascript object, the "Prisma Client", that we can use in our code to access the entities in our database.
+Prisma uses this file to create a Javascript object, the *"Prisma Client"*, that we can use in our code to access the entities in our database.

 Whenever we make a change to our schema file, we must tell Prisma to update the Client with our changes.
-This is why run `npx prisma generate`.
+This is why we run `npx prisma generate`.

 The Client Generator looks at our schema and creates a set of Javascript objects that we can then use to access the data for us.